JohnAugustineMcCain/Trivalent/P_vs_NP_as_Epistemic_Illusion.md

 ## 1 Introduction: Problem of Unquestioned Significance
 The question of whether P = NP is widely regarded as a cornerstone of computational complexity theory.
 Formally, it asks whether every problem whose solution can be verified in polynomial time can also be solved in polynomial time.
 In practical terms, resolving this question would determine whether a wide class of seemingly intractable problems might, in fact, be efficiently solvable.

 Yet despite its prominence, the P vs NP problem carries hidden assumptions that warrant philosophical scrutiny.
 What does it mean to “verify” a solution?
 What does it mean to “solve” a problem?
-Is the distinction between these acts as logically robust and compu- tationally meaningful as the theory assumes?
+Is the distinction between these acts as logically robust and computationally meaningful as the theory assumes?

 This paper argues that the P vs NP problem, when examined philosophically, collapses into one of two states: either it is trivially true under formalism, or it becomes undecidable under a generalized epistemological interpretation.
 In neither case does it justify its elevated status as a meaningful, answerable question.